I-2-1-45.Parties to the Hearing

 D. Geographic Considerations

 The ALJ will not deny any proper party the right to a hearing or the right to present evidence because of geographic considerations.
 ALJs will encourage all parties, regardless of location, to attend the hearing.
-OHO Management, through designated staff, will determine if a claimant or other party to the hearing will appear in-person, by VTC, or by telephone.
-See HALLEX I-2-0-15 for an overview of hearings by VTC or telephone.
+OHO Management, through designated staff, will determine if a claimant or other party to the hearing will appear in-person, by audio, by agency video, or, if the party agrees, by online video.
+See HALLEX I-2-0-15 for an overview of hearings by audio, agency video, or online video.
 See also HALLEX I-2-3-13 for issues relating to reimbursement of travel expenses.

 When a party is unable to attend a hearing, the ALJ may consider the following options: